dreadstar/Meshrabiya/lib-meshrabiya/src/main/java/com/ustadmobile/meshrabiya/service/ml/MLCapableEmergentRoleManager.md

 import kotlinx.coroutines.launch
 import java.util.concurrent.ConcurrentHashMap

+// TODO Evalute if any of this functionality should be refactored into EmergentRoleManager

 /**
  * Enhanced EmergentRoleManager with ML Server capabilities
  * Automatically assigns ML serving roles based on device capabilities and mesh topology